wkpark/obs-asio/README.md

 ## This plugin ##
 * We developed a plugin for [OBS Studio](https://obsproject.com/) which is a leading open-source streaming and compositing software.
-* It allows capture of ASIO sound devices, which are often professional or semi-professional grade hardware for studio or home-studio use. * The plugin is designed for Windows and has been tested on windows 10 x64.
+* It allows capture of ASIO sound devices, which are often professional or semi-professional grade hardware for studio or home-studio use.
-* There are four versions but only two are released.
-They can be found on branches asiobass, asioportaudio, asioportaudio_v2, asiort of this repo.
+* The plugin is designed for Windows and has been tested on windows 10 x64.
+* There are several versions, we'll only be releasing the most stable so far.
+All code will still be available on their corresponding branches.
   * They use different audio API to host asio drivers (namely Bassasio, Portaudio and RtAudio).
-  * The Bassasio plugin has the most functionalities; it allows multi-device as well as multi-client operation.
+  * The JUCE and Bassasio plugin have the most functionalities; they allow multi-device as well as multi-client operation.
   * The 2 Portaudio plugins have multi-client but not multi-device capability.
   * The portaudio plugin v2 differs from portaudio plugin v1 in allowing sources with different devices although only one device is active.
   * The RtAudio based plugin is the most basic one and is not released.